TigerTopher/Robot-Path-Finding/README.md

 # CS 180 MP 1
-* Programmed by: Christopher Ivan Vizcarra
+* Programmed by: John Louise Tan and Christopher Ivan Vizcarra
 * CS 180 THV
 * Submitted to: Professor Carlo Raquel
 * This file is formatted using a markdown language.